Analyzing quantum entanglement with the Schmidt decomposition in operator space

 From this simple construction of witnesses, several questions arise: How shall one choose the operator $\XX$ to detect a given entangled state $\varrho$?
 Which states can be detected by this construction?
 What about the characterization of high-dimensional entanglement?
 Can this method be extended to the multiparticle scenario, in order to detect genuine multiparticle entanglement?

 In the following, we will answer all these questions.
-For the moment, we would like to stress that the construction in Eq.~(\ref{eq:osdwitness}) contains the fidelity-based witness in Eq.~(\ref{eq:fidwitness}) as a special case, so the OSD witnesses are strictly stronger.
-Indeed, starting from a pure state $\ket{\psi} = \sum_{i=1}^R s_i \ket{ii}$ one can directly calculate the OSD of $\XX=\ketbra{\psi}.$ One finds $R^2$ nonzero operator Schmidt coefficients of the type $\{\mu_i\} =\{s_\alpha s_\beta\}$, and the largest one is hence given by $\mu_1 = s_1^2.$ Hence, the witness in Eq.~(\ref{eq:fidwitness}) is a special case of Eq.~(\ref{eq:osdwitness}).
+For the moment, we would like to stress that the construction in Eq.~(\ref{eq:osdwitness}) contains the pure state fidelity-based witness mentioned in the second paragraph as a special case, but still it is a more general description, so the OSD witnesses are strictly stronger.
+Indeed, starting from a pure state $\ket{\psi} = \sum_{i=1}^R s_i \ket{ii}$ one can directly calculate the OSD of $\XX=\ketbra{\psi}.$ One finds $R^2$ nonzero operator Schmidt coefficients of the type $\{\mu_i\} =\{s_\alpha s_\beta\}$, and the largest one is hence given by $\mu_1 = s_1^2.$ Thus, the pure state fidelity-based witness is indeed a special case of Eq.~(\ref{eq:osdwitness}).

 {\it Schmidt number witnesses.---} Let us now explain how the method of OSD witnesses can be used to characterize the dimensionality of entanglement, as characterized by the Schmidt number.
 Given the Schmidt decomposition of a pure state as above, the number $R$ of nonzero Schmidt coefficients is called Schmidt rank, and is known to be an entanglement monotone characterizing the dimensionality of entanglement \cite{Eisert}.
 It can be generalized to mixed states as follows.
 If a mixed state cannot be written as a convex decomposition into pure states with Schmidt rank $k$, then the mixed state has Schmidt number (SN) $k+1$ \cite{SN}.
-Note that in this classification, mixed states with SN one are just the separable states, while entangled states have at least a SN of two.
+Note that in this classification, mixed states with SN one are just the separable states, while entangled states have at least an SN of two.